treeverse/lakeFS/clients/python-legacy/docs/ObjectsApi.md

     path = "path_example" # str | relative to the branch
     storage_class = "storageClass_example" # str | Deprecated, this capability will not be supported in future releases. (optional) if_none_match = "*" # str | Currently supports only \"*\" to allow uploading an object only if one doesn't exist yet.
-Deprecated, this capability will not be supported in future releases.  (optional) content = open('/path/to/file', 'rb') # file_type | Only a single file per upload which must be named \\\"content\\\". (optional)
+Deprecated, this capability will not be supported in future releases.  (optional) force = False # bool |  (optional) if omitted the server will use the default value of False content = open('/path/to/file', 'rb') # file_type | Only a single file per upload which must be named \\\"content\\\". (optional)

     # example passing only required values which don't have defaults set